 Open 7 days/week.

-Warning: We became addicted to our fruit salad concoction.
+Warning: The fruit from here is delicious.
 Repeat visits may be called for.

 Cane Trains criss-cross the area collecting cane from the farms and delivering it to the Mills.
 This shot was taken in Ingham.